 If you obtained an export certificate from Indian Customs for taking your gold jewelry from India to USA (or anywhere else), you can bring the same jewelry back to India without paying customs duty.
 The export certificate serves as the official proof that you are re-importing to India the same jewelry that you had taken out of India earlier.
 Irrespective of your period of stay abroad, you can bring back jewelry to India from USA, over and above the duty-free allowance.
 The jewelry must match the details mentioned in the export certificate.

-How to obtain an export certificate from customs officers before flying out of India?
+How to get an export certificate from customs officers before flying out of India?

 - Advertisement -